Aniket96k/Self-Balancing-robot/README.md

-# These are some of the projetcs I did on arduino
+# These are some of the projetcs I did on STM32